 Inside: Learn some easy ways to narrow your choices with these 5 tips for choosing the right bathroom tile for anything from kid bathrooms to your master bathroom.

 Lately I’ve been up to my ears in choosing bathroom tile.
-We are smack in the middle of renovating the kids bathroom and I’ve also been helping my aunt who is completely renovating all 3 of her bathrooms at (almost) the same time.
+We are smack in the middle of renovating the kids bathroom and I’ve also been helping my aunt who is completely renovating all three of her bathrooms at (almost) the same time.

 So here are my 5 tips for choosing bathroom tile…